 (3) CDRC shall serve as a convenient and affordable educational experience for children ages 2.5 to 5 years of age.
 UNF Preschool Alumni up to 10 years old may also attend the Center during the summer or when school is closed, if the center’s ratio can accommodate extra children.

 (4) The University President shall be responsible for the operation and supervision of the CDRC.
 The University Board of Trustees shall promulgate regulations for the operation for CDRC, including guidelines for the use and supervision of student interns, the receipt and monitoring of funds in accordance with the laws of the state of Florida and regulations of the University and the Board of Governors, and participation by the student government association.
 It is the intent of this program to provide research and training activities which are representative of a comprehensive scope of child development needs throughout the community.
-To this end, the CERC’s admission process shall prohibit discrimination on the basis of race, color, religion, age, disability, gender, sexual orientation, marital status, national origin, veteran status or socioeconomic status.
+To this end, the CDRC’s admission process shall prohibit discrimination on the basis of race, color, religion, disability, national origin, sex, marital status, veteran status, or any other basis protected by federal, state, or local law.

 (5) The Board of Trustees, which establishes the CDRC, shall provide for an advisory board.
 This board shall consist of the President of the University or his or her designee, the student government president or his or her designee, the chair or designee from at least one of the departments participating in the center, and a representative number of parents of children enrolled in the center, elected by parents of children enrolled in the center.
 The director of the center shall be an ex officio, nonvoting member of the board.
 The advisory board shall establish local policies and perform local oversight and operational guidance for the center and shall insure that the center is operated according to the regulations of the Board of Governors and the University.

 Specific Authority F.S.
-1011.48 and BOG 10.004; Formerly 6C9-6.100.
+1011.48 and BOG 10.004.

-Amended and Approved by BOT June 25, 2009; Amended October 17, 2019.
+, Amended (insert BOT approval date 2026)